CertifaiAI/learn-java-the-certifai-way/java-core/src/main/java/ai/certifai/maven/maven.md

 - Apache Maven is a **project management tool** primarily for Java projects.

+- The fundamental component to manage dependencies is by using pom.xml - project object model (POM).

-- Apache Maven manage a project's build, reporting and documentation from a central piece of information
+- Apache Maven manage a project's build, reporting and documentation from the central piece of information - pom.xml.

+Lets build a single module maven-managed project to take a closer look.

 ## Chapter 2 Dive in Java with Apache Maven

-- The fundamental component to manage dependencies is by using pom.xml - project object model (POM).

 ### Single-Module Project